-Taylor Swift Net Worth, The Scary Reason Why She May Be Avoiding The Spotlight
+Taylor Swift Net Worth: The Scary Reason Why She May Be Avoiding The Spotlight

 — Taylor Swift (@taylorswift13) May 13, 2016

 “I have no idea.
 This is the first time in ten years that I haven’t known.
-I just decided that after the past year, with all of the unbelievable things that happened… I decided I was going to live my life a little bit without the pressure on myself to create something… I would really like to take a little time to learn things.
+I just decided that after the past year, with all of the unbelievable things that happened.
+I decided I was going to live my life a little bit without the pressure on myself to create something.
+I would really like to take a little time to learn things.

 She also added that she was planning on learning how to change a tire.
-So, is learning how to make a drink and performing CPR, the only things keeping the star from major performances?
+So, is learning how to make a drink and performing CPR the only things keeping the star from major performances?
 Well, it seems there is much more than that.
 According to a report by Page Six, an obsessed Taylor Swift fan, Mohammed Jaffar, 29, intermittently lurked around her property for several months earlier this year.

 When you both wear cat shirts ????@azizansari